awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet.md

 | `r3.xlarge` | 2 | $0\.05 |  \.025 \(\.05 divided by 2\)  |  5 \(10 divided by 2\)  |
 | `r3.8xlarge` | 8 | $0\.10 |  \.0125 \(\.10 divided by 8\)  |  2 \(10 divided by 8, result rounded up\)  |

-Use Spot Fleet instance weighting as follows to provision the target capacity you want in the pools with the lowest price per unit at the time of fulfillment:
+Use Spot Fleet instance weighting as follows to provision the target capacity that you want in the pools with the lowest price per unit at the time of fulfillment:

 1. Set the target capacity for your Spot Fleet either in instances \(the default\) or in the units of your choice, such as virtual CPUs, memory, storage, or throughput\.